brainbolt/books/all/long_distance_real_estate_investing.md

 ### Paying your real estate agents a bonus
 - Offering an additional bonus can motivate your agent to get help from those who would otherwise be considered competition (other agents in his office)

+## Chapter 12: The long-distance investor

+_"Fears are educated into us and can, if we wish, be educated out."_ - Karl Augustus Menninger

+- The process is mostly the same whether investing locally or remotely.
+- Your beliefs and feelings about it have a huge influence on your abilities.
+- Forces your process to be on acquisition and team building.
+- Fish where the fish are biting.

+_"I will tell you how to become rich.
+Close the doors.
+Be fearful when others are greedy.
+Be greedy when others are fearful."_ - Warren Buffett